Santalum album: Habitat and growth

 S. album occurs from coastal dry forests up to 700 m elevation.
 It normally grows in sandy or well drained stony red soils, but a wide range of soil types are inhabited.
 This habitat has a temperature range from 0 to 38 C and annual rainfall between 500 mm and 3000 mm.
 S. album can grow up to 30 feet vertically.
 It should be planted in good sunlight and does not require a lot of water.
 The tree starts to flower after seven years.
 When the tree is still young the flowers are white and with age they turn red or orange.
 The trunk of the tree starts to develop its fragrance after about 10 years of growth, but is not ready to harvest till after 20.
 The tree rarely lives more than 100 years.

 Conservation

 S. album is recognized as a "vulnerable" species by the International Union for the Conservation of Nature (IUCN).
 It is threatened by over-exploitation and degradation to habitat through altered land use, fire (to which this species is extremely sensitive), Spike disease, agriculture, and land-clearing are the factors of most concern.
 To preserve this vulnerable resource from over-exploitation, legislation protects the species, and cultivation is researched and developed.

-Until 2002, individuals in India were not allowed to grow sandalwood.
-Due to its scarcity, sandalwood is not allowed to be cut or harvested by individuals.
-The State grants specific permission to officials who then can cut down the tree and sell its wood.
+In India, regulation of sandalwood cultivation, harvesting, transport and sale varies between states.
+Karnataka permitted private cultivation through a 2001 amendment, while regulatory changes in 2008 and 2022 expanded the entities permitted to purchase privately grown sandalwood.
+Requirements relating to harvesting, transit and marketing continue to apply and differ between states.
 The Indian government has placed a ban on the export of the timber.